 7:00AM to 5:00PM

-Whether you own an apartment, townhouse, or other multi-unit property, the body corporate has specific responsibilities regarding plumbing maintenance.
+Whether you own an apartment, townhouse, or other multi-unit property, the corporate body has specific responsibilities regarding plumbing maintenance.

 In this article, we will explore the significance of the body corporate’s role, discuss their responsibilities, obligations, and limitations in resolving plumbing issues, and provide examples of everyday scenarios where the body corporate plays a pivotal role.